google/codeworld/web/help/GuideUnit1.md

     that lets you know about a problem, even though your program runs.

     One warning you might see is `defined but not used`.
-This warning tells you that you've defined a variable, but it's not necessary, because it isn't used anywhere in the meaning of that special `program` variable.
+This warning tells you that you've defined a variable that is not necessary, because it isn't used anywhere in the meaning of that special `program` variable.